juharris/switch-remoteplay/server/README.md

 # API
 The service uses a socket to connect to the client.
-Events are emitted as strings to `'p'` (Press).
+Events are emitted as strings to the `'p'` (Press) handler.
-I recommend starting the server as a `PRO_CONTROLLER` as shown above for the start command but you can look at [joycontrol][joycontrol] and experiment with other options.

 Normally I like very clear APIs with verbose objects but I haven't worked directly with sockets much and I think you're supposed to keep requests very short so I've set up requests to be very short.
+It will also be easier this way for people to write macros.

 Here are the events as strings that the API handles:
 ## Buttons